yanekyuk/ders/LING102/Midterm2.md

 #### Gender

 - When people self-report:
   - women over-reported their use of standard forms.
-That shows us that they prefer standard form for prestige.
+That shows us that they prefer standard form for prestige which is called **overt prestige**.
   - men under-reported their use of standard forms.
 The prestige of standard form is not that great for men.
 So, the non-standard form has **covert prestige** for men speakers.

 - Explanations of women's linguistics behavior